Kim2091/helpful-scripts/Dataset Destroyer/README.md

 This script's main usage is to generate datasets for your image models.

-Note: Currently there is an issue where using too many degradations at once can result in ffmpeg errors
+Note: Avoid running all degradations at once in combination with ffmpeg options (mpeg, mpeg2, h264, hevc, vp9).
+It will likely cause errors

 Main features:
 - Adjustable degradations